Women's Champions League round of 16 latest

 Article summary

-Barcelona, Chelsea, Lyon, Bayern, Rosengård and Wolfsburg are into the quarter-finals so far.
+Manchester City have joined Lyon, Chelsea, Barcelona, Bayern, Rosengård and Wolfsburg in the quarter-finals with one more second leg on Wednesday.

 Article top media content